Honda PCX

 The Honda PCX is a scooter made by the Japanese manufacturer Honda, it was first introduced for sale in November 2009.
 Production began in September 2009 at A.P.
 Honda Co., Ltd. in Bangkok, Thailand.

-First Generation (JF28/KF12;2010)
+2010-2012 (JF28/KF12)

 In early 2010, the Honda PCX 125 was launched in the UK and US, while the PCX 150 was launched in the rest of Europe and Japan.

 2012 eSP Update (JF47/KF15)

 For 2012, the PCX 150 was launched in Australia.
 The US skipped the 2012 PCX 125 as they made a switch for the PCX 150 model which arrived in the summer of 2012, these were later sold in 2013 for both Canadian and US markets.
 This model became known as the PCX 125/150 eSP as the label was displayed on the airbox.

 The 2012 update featured a redesigned engine to decrease friction; increasing efficiency, and the displacement (which was increased to 152.9 cc).

 The new engine is based on Honda's eSP (Enhanced Smart Power) design.

 Honda continues to produce the 125 cc version (with eSP) for export to select markets, such as Europe, where local licence requirements favour this engine displacement.